jnsltk/kiwave-sonar-system/README.md

 CI/CD stands for "continuous intergration" and "continuous development".
 We use the GitLab piplelines to continuous test code that is committed and and then deploy the code, if it passes the tests.
 The pipleine is written in `.gitlab-ci.yml` file which is usually uploaded on the root of the project (good practice to put it there).
 As you have noticed by now, this is a YAML file which contains commands that are executed by the GitLab runner(s).
 GitLab runners are computers that have Linux as their Operating System.
 These runners pull your project and look for the CI file and run the commands that you have given there.
 To install packages and programs on the runner to run your commands, most projects (our project too) use docker images.
 You can find docker images for the applications (programs) that you need in order to test and/or deploy your project from [docker hub](https://hub.docker.com/).
 Each block of commands that is executed by the GitLab runner is called a job.
 Note that you need to use a runner that can handle docker images.
 You can see the available runners under CI/CD in settings.
 You can see the result of your pipline under the CI/CD Pipelines.

-You can customize your `.gitlab-ci.yml` file in many ways.
+You can customize your `.gitlab-ci.yml` file in many ways:
 - You can add stages, so that if one stage fails the reat do not run (useful in case of deployment).
 For example, if your test job fails, you do not want to deploy your project.
 - You can customize your jobs by using the `rules` flag, so that your job runs only on specific branches (in case of deployment, in `main` branch only as an example).
 - You can add the `before-script` to download dependencies needed by the commands that run in the `script` flag.
 - You can specify the runner on which each job needs to run on using the `tags` flag.
 - Note that the jobs need to have the `script` flag.
 A job without the `script` flag does not do anything, so it will always pass.

 This is just a glimpse into what you can do using CI/CD in GitLab.
 Our project uses CI/CD for automated testing and deployment.
 It is a simple pipileine.
 You can use this as a starting point.
 You can read and learn more about the sphisticated and advanced features of GitLab CI/CD [here](https://docs.gitlab.com/ee/ci/).